 Buses and Other School Vehicles

-The district makes school bus transportation available to all students living two or more miles from school and to any students who are experiencing homelessness.
+The district makes school bus transportation available to all students living two or more miles from school.
 This service is provided at no cost to students.
+Bus routes and any subsequent changes are posted at the school.